danielbush/BeerBot/README.md

 * Go here: https://github.com/danielbush/beerbot-modules and follow the instructions.
 * And there's a slightly dodgey tutorial below as well

+This version of beerbot is 0.2.x and should work with similarly versioned bot modules.

 ## Layout

 * ```lib/``` contains the core bot code